aakashjangra/Akash/README.md

 - 👋 Hi, I’m Akash :)
 - 👀 I’m interested in opportunities.
-- 🌱 I’m currently learning Web development libraries.
+- 🌱 I’m currently learning DSA and Full Stack Web Development from Devsnest's 7-month Free Bootcamp.
+[Enroll yourself now](https://devsnest.in/)
-- 💞️ I’m looking to collaborate .
+- 💞️ Will see, havn't thought of collaborations yet.
 - 📫 How to reach me aakashjangra2002@gmail.com or my ig [@a_akashjangra](https://www.instagram.com/a_akashjangra/) :)

 <!---